 - Wellness incentives, including a wellness consultant.

-We believe that investing in local communities to create social and economic outcomes is at the heart of generating social impact.
-We believe that to be successful we need to push ourselves to do our best, for our customers, for our stockholders, for the Company, for ourselves, for those around us, and for the world that we all share.
-We are committed to supporting the communities in which we do business by leveraging the power of our Company through donations, scholarships, education, and participation with certain charitable organizations.
-We strive to use our capabilities, reach, and resources to make a lasting difference in the world.
+We believe investing in local communities to create social and economic outcomes is at the heart of generating social impact.
+We believe that to be successful, we need to push ourselves to do our best for our customers, our stockholders, the Company, ourselves, those around us, and the world we all share.
+We are committed to supporting the communities in which we do business by leveraging the power of our Company through donations, scholarships, education, and participation with specific charitable organizations.
+We strive to use our capabilities, reach, and resources to make a lasting difference.
 Namely:

 - We participated in the GLOW Corporate Cup.
-The goal of this event is for local businesses to form racing teams, compete in a fun atmosphere, and crown a winner of the Corporate Cup.
-The proceeds raised from this event the YMCA can fulfill its mission of youth development, healthy living, and social responsibility in the GLOW region.
+This event aims for local businesses to form racing teams, compete in a fun atmosphere, and crown a winner of the Corporate Cup.
+With the proceeds raised from this event, the YMCA can fulfill its mission of youth development, healthy living, and social responsibility in the GLOW region.

 - Partnered with school STEM programs to support students and educate them regarding careers in manufacturing and engineering

 Graham is committed to achieving excellence in our corporate governance practices.
-We emphasize a culture of accountability and conduct our business in a manner that is fair, ethical, and responsible to earn the trust of our stakeholders.
-The Company has comprehensive corporate governance and sustainability policies and structures in place to foster accountability and transparency.
-These policies reflect our underlying commitment to maintain the highest standards of ethics and integrity and to operate our business in compliance with all applicable anti-corruption, antibribery, and anti-trust laws and regulations.
+We emphasize a culture of accountability and conduct our business in a fair, ethical, and responsible manner to earn our stakeholders’ trust.
+The Company has comprehensive corporate governance, sustainability policies, and structures to foster accountability and transparency.
+These policies reflect our underlying commitment to maintain the highest standards of ethics and integrity and to operate our business in compliance with all applicable anti-corruption, anti-bribery, and anti-trust laws and regulations.

-The Board of Directors is comprised of a majority of independent directors as defined by the NYSE listing standards and the Board’s Corporate Governance Guidelines.
-All of the Board committees are comprised entirely of independent directors.
-The Board also believes that director refreshment is an important component of good corporate governance, and therefore, in March of 2022 nominated two new directors.
+The Board of Directors comprises most independent directors as defined by the NYSE listing standards and the Board’s Corporate Governance Guidelines.
+All of the Board committees are composed entirely of independent directors.
+The Board also believes that director refreshment is an essential component of good corporate governance, and therefore, in March of 2022, nominated two new directors.

-As a global leader in the design and manufacture of critical electronics-enhanced turbomachines and turbomachine-based subsystems as well as vacuum and heat exchangers technologies, Graham is a trusted partner that meets the industry’s high bar for data resiliency and security.
+As a global leader in designing and manufacturing critical electronics-enhanced turbomachines, turbomachine-based subsystems, and vacuum and heat exchanger technologies, Graham is a trusted partner that meets the industry’s high bar for data resiliency and security.
 We leverage the latest encryption configurations and technologies on our systems, devices, and third-party connections and further vet third-party vendors’ encryption, as required, through our vendor management process.

 We routinely engage with our stakeholders to better understand their views on ESG matters, carefully considering the feedback we receive and acting when appropriate.